CodeWringer/ambersteel/documents/en/ruleset/rules.md

 * If the character is at **death's door** out of [combat](#combat), they must make a test every minute.

 A character can be helped out of **death's door**, if all of their **active** **Inj.** are **patched up** or **treated**.
 For every **active** **Inj.** that is **patched up** or **treated**, the character gains one more attempt to succeed a [toughness](#toughness-tough) test.

+#### Frostbite
+This status effect can stack!
+That means, it can be incurred multiple times!

+For every point of **frostbite**, 1 point of **freezing** damage is incurred every combat round.

+Also for every point of **frostbite**, a -1 **AP** penalty is incurred, up to a maximum of -3.

+At the end of every round of combat, one point of **frostbite** is removed, until the status effect is removed completely.

+#### Rooted
+A **rooted** character can no longer move their legs.
+They cannot move from the spot, but can still move their upper body freely.

+This status-effect is usually tied to some condition, before it is removed.

 ### Illness
 An illness can affect a character over a perod of time and cause various negative effects.